deodad/.files/README.md

 ## Configuration

-The `./install` script ensures software we're expecting to be available is installed on the system.
+The `bootstrap.sh` script handles first-time setup: it installs Homebrew, clones this repo, and runs `./install`.

+The `./install` script can be run independently to update an existing setup.
+It:
-This includes Homebrew formulae, casks, fish plugins, etc.
+- Installs Homebrew formulae, casks, and fish plugins
-It also creates symlinks from your host back to files in this repository.
+- Creates symlinks from `~/.config/` to this repository
+- Sets fish as the default shell
+- Generates GPG/SSH keys if none exist

-`./install` is meant to be idempotent, so it is safe to run many times.
+Both scripts are idempotent and safe to run multiple times.
-When making changes to it, ensure it remains idempotent.